 Diver’s always wanted to know if a watch could reliably be used down to specific depths, so the ISO group came up with the ISO 6425 certification to ensure that watches met certain standards.

-Here are some of the tests and standards that a Diver’s Watch is subjected to:
+Here are some of the tests and standards that Diving Watches are subjected to during water resistance testing:

 - Minimum rating of 100m water resistance

 - Tested to 125% of the rated water pressure for 2 hours.
 No water may enter the watch